Volunteer Opportunities at the Museum

 COLLECTIONS

-• Research: Volunteers in research will assist the Curator in various activities.
-Opportunities will include research on specific artifacts or general research about historical trends or events.
+- Research: Volunteers in research can assist the Curator with various activities.
+Opportunities will include research on specific artifacts or on general historical trends or events.

-• Collections Care: Volunteers in Collections Care will assist the Curator in various endeavors related to the maintenance of collections.
+- Collections Care: Volunteers in Collections Care can assist in various endeavors related to the maintenance of collections.

 HOW TO BECOME A VOLUNTEER

 Becoming a volunteer is simple.
-Just click on and fill out the form according to your interest and mail or email it to us.
+Click on the form, fill it out based on your interests, and email it to us.
 Use the Junior docent application if you're a teenager interested in working as a docent.
-If you have questions or need help, call (252) 335-1453.
+If you have questions or need help, call 252-335-1453.